-- 1) Firstly, that our existence, because it is limited, necessitates the existence of an Infinite Being, whose existence is intrinsic.
-This Being is infinite, and has no beginning or end. - 2) Secondly, this Infinite Being is absolutely singular and alone. - 3) Thirdly, any existence, aside from this Infinite Being, does have a beginning and an end.
-Therefore, the existence of anything, besides this Infinite Being, is not intrinsic to it.
-Therefore its existence must be imposed upon it by this Infinite Being and is dependent upon it. - 4) This Infinite Being is above time and space. - 5) All other "dependant" beings have no existence relative to this Infinite Being.
+- 1) Firstly, that our existence, because it is limited, necessitates the preexistence of an Unlimited Being, whose existence is intrinsic.
+This Being is preexistent and unlimited, and has no beginning or end. - 2) Secondly, this Preexistent Intrinsic Essential and Unlimited Being is absolutely singular and alone. - 3) Thirdly, any existence, aside from this Singular Unlimited Being, does have a beginning and an end.
+Therefore, the existence of anything, besides this Singular Unlimited Being, is not intrinsic to it.
+Therefore, its existence must be imposed upon it by this Singular Preexistent Intrinsic and Unlimited Being, upon whom it is dependent for its very existence. - 4) This Singular Unlimited Being is above time and space, which are limited. - 5) But for the existence that He bestows upon them, all dependent beings have no existence relative to this Singular Unlimited Being.

-It would therefore be improper to worship anything other than this Singular Infinite Being.
-If one were to worship anything besides Him, he would be worshiping a created, limited entity, that does not have an intrinsic existence and whose existence is imposed upon it by the Singular Infinite Being.
-He would, therefore, be guilty of worshiping a false god.
+It would therefore be improper to worship anything other than this Singular Preexistent Intrinsic Essential and Unlimited Being.
+If one were to worship anything aside for Him, he would be worshiping a created, limited entity, that does not have an intrinsic existence and whose existence is and must be imposed upon it by the Singular Unlimited Being.